Ptolemy XIII Theos Philopator: Cultural depictions

 Ptolemy appears in George Frideric Handel's 1724 opera Giulio Cesare in Egitto ("Julius Caesar in Egypt") and George Bernard Shaw's play Caesar and Cleopatra, and was played by Richard O'Sullivan in the 1963 motion picture Cleopatra.
-Ptolemy and his fight with Caesar and Cleopatra for control of Egypt feature in the HBO TV series Rome episode "Caesarion" and he is also depicted in the second season of the Netflix series Roman Empire.
-He was played by Daniel Beales as one of fifteen Ptolemies appearing in the BBC series The Cleopatras and will be in the Channel 5 series Eight Days That Made Rome.
+Ptolemy and his fight with Caesar and Cleopatra for control of Egypt also feature in the HBO TV series Rome episode "Caesarion".

-Ptolemy's civil war with Cleopatra is recounted in the 2017 video game Assassin's Creed Origins, in which he is portrayed as a puppet ruler to the Order of Ancients, who were responsible for turning him against his sister.
-Following Ptolemy's death, Cleopatra herself aligns with the Order, and the player characters organise a brotherhood that evolves into the Hidden Ones.
+Ptolemy's civil war with Cleopatra figures prominently in the 2017 historical video game Assassin's Creed Origins, in which he is presented as a weak puppet ruler to the Order of Ancients who drove him to depose his sister.
+At the end of the war, main character Aya draws an arrow to kill him, but holds back as his boat is attacked by crocodiles, causing him to fall into the river and drown.